This webpage contains affiliate links. See more details here.

 The Basilica of Santa Maria Novella is quite large and good to stay out of rain.
 Situated opposite the main train station, it was build in the 13th and 14th century.
 Inside, you'll find a gothic crucifix by Giotto as well as early Renaissance fresco by Masaccio of the Trinity.
 An audio guide would be handy when visiting this church.

-The rainy day in Florence can be fascinating, as the city remains beautiful even when it rains.
+The rainy day in Florence can be fascinating, as the city remains beautiful under the raindrops.
 We always take the opportunity to capture amazing photos of this wonderful city in the rain.

 We love to take photos of Piazza della Signoria, the Palazzo Vecchio, and the surrounding sculptures as they glisten under the raindrops.
 Once the rain stops, we head to the banks of the Arno River for more photography.
 Here, you can take stunning photos, capturing reflections of the buildings and clouds on the water.
 It's so beautiful!